Krypton: Chemistry

-Structure of Kr(H_{2})_{4}.
+Structure of Kr(H2)4.
 Krypton octahedra (green) are surrounded by randomly oriented hydrogen molecules.

 Compounds with krypton bonded to atoms other than fluorine have also been discovered.
 There are also unverified reports of a barium salt of a krypton oxoacid.
-ArKr^{+} and KrH^{+} polyatomic ions have been investigated and there is evidence for KrXe or KrXe^{+}.
+ArKr+ and KrH+ polyatomic ions have been investigated and there is evidence for KrXe or KrXe+.

-The reaction of KrF_{2} with B(OTeF_{5})_{3} produces an unstable compound, Kr(OTeF_{5})_{2}, that contains a krypton-oxygen bond.
-A krypton-nitrogen bond is found in the cation [HC≡N–Kr–F], produced by the reaction of KrF_{2} with [HC≡NH][AsF] below −50 °C. HKrCN and HKrC≡CH (krypton hydride-cyanide and hydrokryptoacetylene) were reported to be stable up to 40 K.
+The reaction of KrF2 with B(OTeF5)3 produces an unstable compound, Kr(OTeF5)2, that contains a krypton-oxygen bond.
+A krypton-nitrogen bond is found in the cation [HC≡N\sKr\sF]+, produced by the reaction of KrF2 with [HC≡NH]+[AsF6]−] below −50 C. HKrCN and HKrC≡CH (krypton hydride-cyanide and hydrokryptoacetylene) were reported to be stable up to 40 K.

-Krypton hydride (Kr(H_{2})_{4}) crystals can be grown at pressures above 5 GPa.
+Krypton hydride (Kr(H2)4) crystals can be grown at pressures above 5 GPa.
 They have a face-centered cubic structure where krypton octahedra are surrounded by randomly oriented hydrogen molecules.

+The kryptonium ion, KrH+, is an onium ion, consisting of protonated krypton.
+Kryptonium is known in dilute gas phase.
+Although salts of the fluorokryptonium ion, KrF+, are known to exist, the existence of the kryptonium salts have not been proven.

+In 1989, Bergman, Moore, Pimentel and coworkers photolyzed a rhodium(I) complex, Cp\*Rh(CO)2 (Cp* = pentamethylcyclopentadienyl), using a pulsed XeCl laser (308 nm) in pressurized liquid Kr as a solvent at a temperature between −80 and −120 C and observed the formation of Cp*Rh(CO)(Kr), which was identified by infrared spectroscopy by its metal–carbonyl stretch at 1946 cm^{−1}.
+This species decayed with a rate constant of k = 5 × 10^{3} s^{−}^{1} at −80 C. The analogous Xe complex, with an infrared signal at 1943 cm^{−1}, was more stable and could be observed at −30 C in pressurized liquid Xe.
+The highly reactive and transient Cp*Rh(CO) species believed to form upon photolysis also coordinates to and inserts into the C–H bonds of cyclohexane and other alkanes (R–H) under these conditions to give alkane σ-complexes Cp*Rh(CO)(R–H) and rhodium(III) alkyl complexes Cp*Rh(CO)(R)(H) upon oxidative addition.